AaronHughes424/MatchyMatch/README.md

 ### Known Bugs

--   There was a bug where after playing the first game and playing again it only took 1 match to wint - Resolved.
+-   There was a bug where after playing the first game and playing again it only took 1 match to win - Resolved.

 ## Deployment